Mesterlovesz74/GoldReserve/MSVC/README.txt

 http://www.activestate.com/activeperl/downloads

 E.)
 You can load the .sln file now.
-Hopefully it will load and every projects will compile without any kind of errors. :)
+Hopefully it will load and every projects will compile without any kind of errors in the two supported configuration pairs (->see the notes). :)
 Oh, LOL, you know they won't. :P But they probably will after you read the notes again and now you decide to follow it step-by-step. :D

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------